 Keys

 A key identifies a configuration entry.
 In an entry, the key is followed by whitespace and then a value.
-In a prefix block, the key is followed by whitespace and then {.
+A key alone on its line (with no value) opens a prefix block when it is followed by a more-indented item.

 There are two kinds of keys: word keys and quoted keys.